 This section is non-normative.

-TRS Clients can use TRS Server tracked resource sets to build and maintain their own replica of the provider's resources.
-They read the TRS and get the base tracked resource members.
-They then may do a GET on each member and copy the required properties into their own persistent store.
-When the TRS Client polls the TRS, it gets the change log and iterates through that, adding new tracked resources, deleting resources or updating modified resources according to change events in the change log.
+TRS Clients can use TRS Server Tracked Resource Sets to build and maintain their own replica of the provider's resources.
+They read the TRS and get the base tracked resource member URIs.
+They then may do a GET on each member URI and copy the required properties into their own persistent store.
+When the TRS Client polls the TRS Server, it gets the Change Log and iterates through that, adding new tracked resources, deleting resources or updating modified resources according to change events in the change log.

 A single TRS Client could get information from many different TRS Servers and tracked resource sets in order to aggregate information into a repository for more efficient federated access to the resource data, or for access using a different query language or protocol.

-For example, a reporting server could provide SPARQL query access to lifecycle data exposed through tracked resource sets.
+For example, a reporting server could provide SPARQL query access to lifecycle data exposed through Tracked Resource Sets.
 The reporting server could support a SPARQL endpoint to query data provided by tools that support TRS.
-Lifecycle tools could make data available for indexing by using tracked resource sets (TRS); members of the TRS are retrievable resources with resource description framework (RDF) representations, called tracked resources.
+Lifecycle tools could make data available for indexing by using Tracked Resource Sets (TRS).
 Clients can create and run SPARQL queries on the RDF dataset that aggregates the RDF graphs of the tracked resources.
 These queries include data from across the lifecycle tools; they also include cross-tool links between the resources.
 The change log in the tracked resource set captures any changes that happen to tracked resources, and the changes are propagated to the reporting server's repository, keeping it up to date.

 A link index server could use TRS to provide access to links provided by link owners so that clients can query incoming links.
 This can be used to provide access to incoming links eliminating the need to store "backlinks" which are not allowed when CCM is used.